Skip to main content

-Jud Virden — President and Laboratory Director
+Jud Virden — Alliance President and NLR Laboratory Director

-Virden joined NREL after more than 30 years at Pacific Northwest National Laboratory, where he most recently served as associate laboratory director for the Energy and Environment Directorate.
+Virden joined NLR after more than 30 years at Pacific Northwest National Laboratory, where he most recently served as associate laboratory director for the Energy and Environment Directorate.
 As ALD, he oversaw a $500 million budget and led more than 1,700 scientists, engineers, and staff in support of the Department of Energy's applied energy priorities, including modernizing the nation's power grid; improving the reliability, resilience, security, and affordability of the energy system; and addressing complex issues in nuclear science and environmental management.

 Virden has built a strong reputation as a thought leader in energy technologies and energy systems.
 He led the establishment of the Electricity Infrastructure Operations Center, a research lab funded by the Office of Electricity focused on the nation's most important grid challenges.
 He also led the development of PNNL's $75 million Grid Storage Launchpad, a facility designed to overcome barriers to widespread deployment of energy storage for grid applications.